 Lakers legend Kobe Bryant doesn’t like to discuss his failed rap career and the fate of his unreleased album Visions.
-The first single of the “shelved” 2000 album was an awful single called ‘K.O.B.E’ which featured Tyra Banks.
-On the B-side of the promotional record (above) was a Trackmasters-produced cut called ‘Thug Poet,’ which featured vocals by a pre-Wanksta 50 Cent and the great Nas, who is celebrating a birthday today and remains “real hip-hop” regardless of what a certain other Laker thinks.
+The first single of the “shelved” 2000 album was an awful single called ‘K.O.B.E,’ which featured supermodel Tyra Banks (who was dating Chris Webber around this time).
+On the B-side of the promotional record (above) was a Trackmasters-produced cut called ‘Thug Poet,’ which featured vocals by a pre-‘Wanksta’ 50 Cent and the great Nas, who is celebrating a birthday today and remains “real hip-hop” regardless of what a certain other Laker thinks.

 Lyrics via Genius.com

 Uh, Massa used to breed us to be bigger to go play

 Athletes of today in the NBA, make me proud